armagad/mcinterview/README.md

 Part III.

-In a separate file, create a Ruby class.
+You have the option to use one of the following languages for this part: Ruby, Python, JavaScript, Go or Java.
+In a separate file, create a class (or it's equivalent in the language you chose).
 The class should have 2 methods, one that accepts a string as a param, and returns a hash.

 The method will return each unique letter (case-insensitive) the string contains in order from most frequent to least frequent.